dekuwin24/CUNY-EHOS/README.md

 * Safety training
 * Distribution of safety supplies

-The finished product will be deployed using the Angular framework, with ASP.NET serving as our backend, however this repository will be using different backend technologies.
-The reason for this is comfortability with JavaScript and other front end frameworks.
+The finished product will be deployed using the Angular framework, with ASP.NET serving as our backend, however this repository *will* be using different backend technologies.
+The reason for this is comfortability with JavaScript and other front end frameworks, and for reasons explained later.

 ## Technologies
 This rough draft is using what is known as a MEAN stack, which uses the following technologies: